-If you want to defer your place, you must contact the admissions office of the college making the offer by this Wednesday and request permission to postpone until next year, outlining your reason for seeking a deferral.
+If you want to defer your place, you must immediately contact the admissions office of the college making the offer and request permission to postpone until next year, outlining your reason for seeking a deferral.
 You do not need to contact the CAO at this stage, as the college will do that on your behalf.
 The college will most likely allow you to defer.

 You may choose to accept the course you have been offered and hope the college will attempt in round-two offers to clear all those on random selection.
-There is no way of knowing how many candidates with the same points as you are waiting to see if any places become available.
+There is no way of knowing how many candidates are on the same points as you waiting to see if any places become available.
 Random selection is outlined in the CAO handbook, at cao.ie.